OK, not so much “morbid” as… depressed, but that would have killed the alliteration.

 I read an article a while back (though I can’t find it now), and this thread seems to echo the same thoughts, that careers in the video game industry are short on average.
 As in, five years short, or about two big game dev cycles.
 It’s true that we don’t live in a world where you get one job right out of college and stay at it until you retire or die, so again, this isn’t all that unusual, but it’s somewhat sobering.
 Or it should be.

-I’ve worked in the industry for eight years.
+I’ve worked in the industry for almost ten years.
 I’m an old hand at it, in some ways.
 That’s… weird.
 (Not as old of a hand as some, but still, it’s weird to think of myself as statistically over the hill, career wise.)

 Anyway, this does have effects on the industry beyond what the Kotaku article notes.
 Because companies are always fluctuating around, “redistributing assets” and such, there are convenient excuses to drop older, more expensive employees and pick up fresh meat from colleges.
 The passion in these younger, unattached employees (mostly male) is exceptionally easy to exploit, as I’ve railed against before, and as the EA Spouse kerfluffle illustrated all too well.
 Conditions haven’t improved much since then, though some managers do a good job.
 Death marches and crunch might be the backbone of a production schedule, but they aren’t healthy.